Criticism of Twelver Shia Islam: Imamate

-Infallibility of Imams

-Twelver Shi'ism has been criticized for exaggerating the holiness and infallibility of its Imams.
+Twelver Shi'ism has also been criticized for supposedly exaggerating the holiness and infallibility of its Imams.
 Al-Kulayni in al-Kafi claims that the Imams know when they die and they do not die unless by their own choice, they know everything in the past and in the future and every time when God informs Muhammad, He orders him to inform Ali too.
 In Islamic Government Khomeini writes: "Amongst the necessities in our doctrine is that our Imams have a dignity which no favored angel nor sent prophet could ever reach.
 As it has been narrated, the Imams were lights under the shadow of the throne before creating this world."
 According to critics this purity is close to that of the prophet Muhammad, if not quite on the same level, and reflects excessiveness of view.
 Shia Islam has been criticised for magnifying the role of the Imams alongside, or even above, that of Muhammad.